-- Amazon S3—Amazon Simple Storage Service (S3) is an Amazon service designed specifically for data storage in the cloud.
+Amazon S3—Amazon Simple Storage Service (S3) is an Amazon service designed specifically for data storage in the cloud.
 This storage option has the lowest potential for data failure or loss.
-You can use S3 as a place for data backup, as a middle ground for data transfer between your on-premises deployment and your EBS volumes, or as the location of file-based data you register with an ArcGIS Server site on AWS.
+You can use S3 as a place for data backup or as a middle ground for data transfer between your on-premises deployment and your EBS volumes.
+Also, any snapshots you create of your EBS volumes are stored on S3.

-- EC2 instance—It's possible to transfer data directly onto your EC2 instance; however, if the instance is terminated, your data from the C: drive on Windows or root drive on Linux will be immediately lost.
-Instances created from the Esri AMIs apportion a relatively small amount of space on the C: drive to discourage data storage on this drive.
-In contrast, attached EBS volumes, such as the D: drive on Windows instances, persist when the instance terminates and are a safer option for data storage.
+- EC2 instance—It's possible to transfer data directly onto your EC2 instance; however, if the instance is terminated, your data from the C: or root drive will be immediately lost.
+The ArcGIS Server AMI apportions a relatively small amount of space (60 GB on Windows) on the C: drive to discourage data storage on this drive.
+In contrast, attached EBS volumes such as the D: drive persist when the instance terminates and are a safer option for data storage.

 Options for transferring data to the cloud